-- We are projecting that, net of depreciation and one-time events, LTS will roughly break even on operations in FY 2017.
+Going forward, we are projecting that, net of depreciation and one-time events, LTS will roughly break even on operations in FY 2017.
 We expect to receive unrestricted donations and have a number of grant opportunities in the works; these one-time receipts will be used to help cover fleet improvements and continued expansion of the scholarship program.

-- Looking back over the past several years, I’m happy to say that LTS has completed a financial turnaround that now allows it to be classified as a ‘going concern’.
+- Looking back over the past several years, we’re happy to say that LTS has completed a financial turnaround that now allows it to be classified as a ‘going concern’.
 By contrast, in the FY 2010-14 timeframe, substantial cash donations (mostly from a small number of LTYC members) were being used to cover day-to-day operational expenses.
 Since FY 2015 we have managed to be at least slightly cash flow positive from operations, while investing heavily in a transition to modern, standardized instructional fleets (420s, Bugs, and Lasers).

-- Going forward, we expect the basic FY 2015, 2016, and 2017 framework to hold: to roughly break even on an operational (cash flow) basis, and use targeted fundraising efforts and unrestricted donations to modernize and expand the program through capital investments.
+- Going forward, we expect the basic FY 2017 framework to hold: to roughly break even on an operational (cash flow) basis, and use targeted fundraising efforts and unrestricted donations to modernize and expand the program through capital investments.
 For a small local nonprofit like LTS, this appears to comport with financial best practices.

 - Not reflected on this document is that in FY 2016 LTS created its first-ever endowment fund, with the Petoskey-Harbor Springs Area Community Foundation.
 We liquidated a poor performing investment that LTS had in a local REIT to convert to a diversified investment portfolio managed by the Community Foundation.
-Although the amount in that endowment is quite modest at this point (just over $10,000), we hoping that this fund (1) offers another vehicle for our many generous donors, and (2) will in the long-term offer LTS even more stability and financial flexibility.
+Although the amount in that endowment is quite modest at this point (just about $11,000), we hoping that this fund (1) offers another vehicle for our many generous donors, and (2) will in the long-term offer LTS even more stability and financial flexibility.

 - In terms of structural financial concerns, the primary worry going forward is to try to avoid increases in the learn-to-sail program tuition.
 Although we plan no raises in basic fees this year, since 2014 (in order to make the program solvent) fees have gone up more than 35% for the basic one-week half-day course.
 Given that we run at 90-100% capacity most weeks, this makes excellent financial sense.
 However, it has had a real impact on our sailors.
 Even including scholarship recipients, our percentage of local sailors has dropped by 1/2 over the past four years.
 Certainly a continued expansion of the scholarship program (we have just about tripled the amounts distributed over the last two years and hope to do more this year) can address this somewhat, but we are continuing to think about ways to develop more revenue-generating LTS programming — adult sailing in particular — to offset yearly increases in most of our expenses.

-Thanks to all LTS families, our generous donors, the LTYC, and others for making our FY 2016 financially sound.
-We can’t wait for Summer 2017!
+Thanks to all LTS families, our generous donors, the LTYC, and others for making our FY 2017 financially sound.
+We can’t wait for Summer 2018!
 If you have comments or questions about LTS’s finances, feel free to contact the Board President, Polk Wagner at President@LittleTraverseSailors.org.